-Each nursing student is assigned a specific advisor which continues throughout the entire program.
+Each student is assigned a particular advisor as a pre-nursing student which continues through the entire program.
 Clinical instructors meet with each individual student at least two times per quarter to discuss and monitor performance.
 Classroom, clinical, and lab instructors are available during office hours or by appointment.